Capturing reduced-order quantum many-body dynamics out of equilibrium via neural ordinary differential equations: Results

 We use $D_{12}(t_0 = 40\,J^{-1})$ as the initial input to the neural \ac{ode}, which is then employed to predict the subsequent evolution of the \ac{2rdm} starting from $t_0 = 40\,J^{-1}$.
 Consequently, we define the prediction length as

 To quantify the predictive performance of the neural \ac{ode}, we calculate the Pearson correlation coefficient between the predicted time series of the \ac{2rdm} and the actual time series for the reduced representation (upper triangular values only) $C_{D_{12}^\text{pred},D_{12}^\text{target}}$ for a prediction length of $t_\text{pred} = 20 \, J^{-1}$ and $t_\text{pred} = 25 \, J^{-1}$ (2000 and 2500 time steps) starting from $D_{12}(t=40\,J^{-1})$, visualized in Fig.~\ref{fig:correlations_performance}(c) and (d), respectively.
 The contour lines are the same as in Fig.~\ref{fig:cumu-buildup_energy}.
 For a prediction length of $t_\text{pred} = 20\,J^{-1}$ the performance is high in the correlated regime and reasonably good in the anti-correlated regime.
-However, for a longer prediction length of $t_\text{pred} = 25 \, J^{-1}$, the performance in the anti-correlated regime drops significantly, while it remains good in the correlated regime.
+However, for a longer prediction length of $t_\text{pred} = 25 \, J^{-1}$, the performance in the anti-correlated regime deteriorates significantly, while it remains good in the correlated regime.
+Notably, in the anti-correlated region, values of the Pearson coefficient $C_{D_{12}^\text{pred},D_{12}^\text{target}} \in [0.4,0.7]$ are observed.
+This means that time-local neural \ac{ode} still captures a substantial part of the dynamics in these regions, which suggests that the non-Markovian memory effects are weak or short-lived.
+In such parameter regions, reconstruction functionals that incorporate only a short memory window may already suffice for an accurate closure of the \ac{bbgky} hierarchy.

+The Pearson correlation coefficient is used only as a post-processing metric to evaluate how accurately the neural \ac{ode} reproduces the \ac{2rdm} time series.
+The model is trained by minimizing the mean squared error between predicted and reference trajectories, as defined in Eq.~\eqref{eq:neural-ode-loss}.
+This training loss decreases by several orders of magnitude for the entire parameter scan, such that we regard the optimization as successful for all $U-V$ values.
+Given the successful training, we then use the Pearson coefficient as a diagnostic for effective Markovianity: since neural \acp{ode} learn time-local (Markovian) dynamics, the coefficient should be high when the underlying dynamics is effectively Markovian, and lower when non-Markovian memory effects are relevant.

 To further investigate the accuracy of the prediction, we calculate two quantities from the predicted time series, namely the occupation number $n (t)$ and the doublon occupation number $d (t)$ (number of pairs on a site).

 Since all sites show similar dynamics, we only consider site 1.
 The accuracy of the prediction is determined by the time-integrated deviations from the exact result